coralogix/workshops/docs/otel/ebpf/index.md

 ```

 ### Step 2 - Deploy Example Applications
-We will reuse the zero-instrumentaiton examples from the `autoinjection` workshop.
+We will reuse the zero-code instrumentaiton examples from the `autoinjection` workshop.
 These are applications that have no OpenTelemetry instrumentaion in their containers.
 ```
 cd workshops/workshops/otel/autoinject